RFurze/OpenFoam-Wet-Canopy-Evaporation/README.md

 Convergence issues occur if a coarse leaf area density field is defined.
 A python code has been included in /Utilities/ for creating a file in the required format to be placed in /setups.orig/Canopy/system/setFieldsDict.

+Two files, "Residuals" and "EPMGen" will be created at runtime in the results directory.
+These can be executed with gnuplot for monitoring residuals and the total moisture generation.